 “In this changing world with budgets under the microscope, marketers today must remain agile and adaptive,” advises Delserieys.
 “Having insight into the consumer is the best way to stay agile and adaptive.
 Investments in trusted and robust data sources will be money well spent in the race for full-funnel ROI measurement.”

-For more insights on future-focused strategies for brand building and customer acquisition, download Nielsen’s Annual Marketing Report here.
+For more insights on future-focused strategies for brand building and customer acquisition, download Nielsen’s Global Annual Marketing Report here.

 Nielsen shapes the world’s media and content as a global leader in audience measurement, data and analytics.
 Through our understanding of people and their behaviors across all channels and platforms, we empower our clients with independent and actionable intelligence so they can connect and engage with their audiences — now and into the future.Find out more